Now Playing: Episode #20 — Feed the Brain, Free the Soul

 ✨ The Benediction: Feeding the Light

-Every recovery story is a resurrection story — and resurrection begins with nourishment.
-When you eat, you’re not just feeding cells; you’re telling your nervous system, “You’re safe now.” 🕊️
+Every recovery story is, in part, a resurrection story — and resurrection begins with nourishment.
+When you eat well, you are not just feeding cells; you are telling your nervous system: You are safe now.

 - My brain is healing every time I nourish it.

-- Food is my ally; it’s how I love myself back to wholeness.
+- Food is my ally; it is one way I love myself back to wholeness.

 - Cravings are signals, not failures.